ballerina-attic/stream-processing/README.md

 You can test the functionality of the order management service by sending more than ten HTTP request within 10 seconds to 'order' operation.
-For example, we have used the curl commands to test each operation of OrderMgtService as follows.
+For example, we have used the following curl command to test "order" operation as follows.
+For an alert to be generated, the "order" operation should be invoked more than 10 times within 10 seconds from the same host.

 **Create Order**
 ```